bbeat2782/Bluesky-GraphRec/docs/index.md

 ## Evaluation Metrics

 A robust evaluation framework is crucial to assess the effectiveness of the recommendation model.
-In this study, we employ three key metrics: Hit Rate@K, Mean Reciprocal Rank (MRR), and Intra-List Diversity (ILD).
+In this study, we employ three key metrics: Mean Reciprocal Rank (MRR), Hit Rate@K, and Intra-List Diversity (ILD).
 Each of these metrics evaluates different aspects of the recommendation quality, including accuracy, ranking effectiveness, and content diversity.

-### Hit Rate@K

-Hit Rate measures how often the correct post appears within the top-K recommendations.
-This metric is particularly useful in candidate generation and assessing whether relevant posts are surfaced to the user.

-$$
-\text{HR}@K = \frac{1}{N} \sum_{i=1}^{N} \mathbb{1}(\text{target} \in \text{top-}K)
-$$

-where $$ \mathbb{1}(\cdot) $$ is an indicator function that returns 1 if the target post is within the top-K recommendations, otherwise 0.
-A higher Hit Rate@K indicates better performance, as it means that the relevant posts are consistently appearing in the top recommended results.

 ### Mean Reciprocal Rank (MRR)